SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Background and Related Work

-In this work, we pick up previous work on information retrieval using semantic similarity and extend it to the field of attribution in LLMs, providing a sentence-level attribution system that verifies the truthfulness of a generated sentence by searching for equivalent sentences in reliable sources of data.
+We extend previous work on information retrieval on string matching, semantic similarity, and keyword search by applying it to attribution in LLMs, providing a sentence-level attribution system that verifies the truthfulness of a generated sentence by searching for equivalent sentences in documents.
+It should be noted that, since SAFE performs attribution in-generation, we require fast attribution algorithms to minimize the waiting time of the user.
+This motivates the ``pre-attribution'' step, later described, which enables SAFE to select an attribution algorithm based on the generated sentence.